CocoLee2/CocoLee2/README.md

 - 👋 Hi, I’m @CocoLee2, you can call me Coco!
 - 👀 A CSE major student @University of Washington.
-- 🌱 I’m currently learning how to use GitHub.
+- 🌱 I’m currently interested in AI.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 You can reach me via email: keliyk@uw.edu